yonkahlon/Zenject/README.md

     Container.FallbackProvider = new DiContainerProvider(_nestedContainer);

 Nested sub-containers can be useful in some rare cases.
 For example, if you are creating a word processor it may be useful to have a sub-container for each tab that represents a separate document.
 Nested sub-containers is also the way that the Global Composition Root works under the hood.
+In the future we plan to add more support for this kind of thing.

 There are other uses for FallbackProvider as well.